-(c) have a substantial adverse effect on the proper and efficient conduct of the operations of the agency.
+(d) have a substantial adverse effect on the proper and efficient conduct of the operations of the agency.

-14. The Guidelines, at paragraph 6.123, provide that:
+17. The Guidelines, at paragraph 6.115, provide that:

-The predicted effect must bear on the agency's 'proper and efficient' operations, that is, the agency is undertaking its expected activities in an expected manner.
+The predicted effect must bear on the agency's 'proper and efficient' operations, that is, the agency is undertaking its operations in an expected manner.

-15. In the case of 'ABK' and Commonwealth Ombudsman [2022] AICmr 44, the Information Commissioner (IC) found that where the direct email addresses and phone numbers of agency staff are not publicly known, they should be conditionally exempt under section 47E(d).
+- 18. In the case of 'ABK' and Commonwealth Ombudsman [2022] AICmr 44, the Information Commissioner (IC) found that where the direct email addresses and phone numbers of agency staff are not publicly known, they should be conditionally exempt under section 47E(d).
 The IC made this determination due to reasonable expectation that the release of direct contact details would undermine the operation of established channels of communication with the public.
-Further, the IC accepted that staff who were contacted directly could be subject to excessive and abusive communications, which may give rise to work health and safety concerns.

-16. I am satisfied that were the contact details of Defence personnel made publicly available, it would have substantial adverse effects on the proper and efficient operation of existing public communication channels.
-Further, I am satisfied of a reasonable expectation that the information could be used inappropriately, in a manner that adversely affects the health, wellbeing and work of Defence personnel.
-Disclosure of names, email addresses and phone numbers could, therefore, reasonably be expected to, prejudice the operations of Defence.

-17. The Guidelines provide, at paragraph 6.120, that I should consider whether disclosure of the information 'would, or could reasonably be expected to lead to a change in the agency's processes that would enable those processes to be more efficient.'
-Given that the direct contact details within the documents are not publicly available and that more appropriate communication channels are already available, I am satisfied that release of the information could reasonably be expected to lead to a change in Defence's processes that would not lead to any efficiencies.

-18. Accordingly, I am satisfied that all staff information contained within the documents is conditionally exempt under section 47E(d) of the FOI Act.
+Further, the IC accepted that staff who were contacted directly could be subject to excessive and abusive communications, which may give rise to work health and safety concerns. - 19.
+I am satisfied that were the contact details of Defence personnel made publicly available, it would have substantial adverse effects on the proper and efficient operation of existing public communication channels.
+Further, I am satisfied of a reasonable expectation that the information could be used inappropriately, in a manner which adversely affects the health, wellbeing and work of Defence personnel.
+Disclosure of direct contact details could, therefore, reasonably be expected to prejudice the operations of Defence. - 20.
+In addition, the documents contain group email addresses that are used by internal Defence business areas and are not publicly facing.
+Defence has established procedures to direct correspondence from members of the public through specific channels to ensure that workflows can be controlled and managed.
+Releasing these contact details would interfere with the procedures that are in place and would have a substantial adverse effect on the operations of the area, and Defence as a whole. - 21.
+The Guidelines provide, at paragraph 6.112, that I should consider whether disclosure of the information 'would, or could reasonably be expected to lead to a change in the agency's processes that would enable those processes to be more efficient.'
+Given that the direct contact details and Defence email addresses within the documents are not public facing and that more appropriate communication channels are already available, I am satisfied that release of the information could reasonably be expected to lead to a change in Defence's processes that would not lead to any efficiencies. - 22.
+Accordingly, I am satisfied that the information is conditionally exempt under section 47E(d) of the FOI Act.

-19. The documents contain information on Defence's assessment of a project and costs associated with that project.
-I consider the release of this information would or could substantially adversely affect the proper and efficient conduct of Defence.
-This would impact the Department's ongoing working relationship with the third party and reduce the flow of information between the Department and the third party.

-20. The Guidelines advise me to consider whether the information could ,reasonably be expected to lead to a change in the agency's processes that would enable those processes to be more efficient.
-I do not consider that releasing the information could reasonably be expected to improve Defence's assessment of a tender process.

-21. Taking into account the above factors, I consider that the release of the information is conditionally exempt under section 47E(d) of the FOI Act.